yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 We managed to reverse engineer both the default WiFi WPA2 password generator function and default SSID generator functions from router UBEE EBW3226.

-The only input of the functions is MAC address of the device.
+The only input of the functions is the MAC address of the device.
 This MAC address does not exactly match BSSID, but is slightly shifted.
 The shift is constant for all routers with this firmware.
 Moreover the shift depends on `mode` which is a binary flag saying the computation is made for 2.45GHz or 5GHz WiFi mode.